What is "weight pulling"?

 Dates listed in orange are hosted by Steve and Joan Albro and held at our Oneida location.

 All events shown in green are held by other clubs at other central New York locations.

+See the APDA website for educational information on weightpull training and use in physical abd behavioral therapy.
 See the IWPA site and the NWDA site for more information on events in your area, results and point standings!

 Keep checking back!

 The pulling dogs pictured on this page are all dogs that have practiced, trained or competed here.